0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

         assert lite_mem_golden_ref[int(address/4)] == axi_lite_ram_slave.read(address, 4)
 ```

-And now, at the end of the file, we can write our tests :
+And now, at the end of the file, we can write our assertions :

 ```python
 # test_holy_data_cache.py